nworbde/dStar/README.md

 ## How to install
   1. Follow the instructions on the MESA website to build a working version of `MESA`, and ensure that the environment variable `MESA_DIR` points to that directory.
+  2. Install git lfs from https://git-lfs.github.com/ appropriate for the linux you are using.
+Run the command: $ git lfs install.
+Reclone the repository if necessary.
-  2. After forking or cloning the dStar repository, go into the top-level directory and type `./install`.
+  3. After forking or cloning the dStar repository, go into the top-level directory and type `./install`.
 If you had compiled it previously, you should do a `./clean` first to force a clean install.

 ### What the installation does
 For each module, the install script